 At Dentsu, the Executive Management Committee tackles important business-oriented issues other than those addressed at Board of Directors' meetings and facilitates preliminary discussion of issues that will be brought to the Board of Directors for resolution.
-In April 2012, Dentsu divided its operations into two segments-one for domestic business and one for overseas business-and authority and revenue responsibility were delegated to each.
-The Company then created two principal executive-level discussion structures that address topics assigned by the Executive Management Committee for discussion and decisionmaking.
-These are the Business Supervision Committee, which is responsible for domestic business, and the Dentsu Aegis Network Board of Directors, which is responsible for overseas business.
-In addition, the Company has the CSR Committee, which undertakes preliminary discussions on specific matters assigned by the Executive Management Committee and makes decisions on the execution of dayto-day business, and the Investment Committee and the Corporate Organization & Personnel Committee, which do the same for matters indicated by the Business Supervision Committee.
+In April 2012, Dentsu divided its operations into two segments-one for its business operations in Japan and one for its international business operations-and authority and revenue responsibility were delegated to each.
+The Company then created two principal executive-level discussion structures that address topics assigned by the Executive Management Committee for discussion and decision-making.
+These are the Business Supervision Committee, which is responsible for business operations in Japan, and the Dentsu Aegis Network Board of Directors, which is responsible for international business operations.
+In addition, the Company has the CSR Committee, which undertakes preliminary discussions on specific matters assigned by the Executive Management Committee and makes decisions on the execution of day-to-day business, and the Investment Committee and the Corporate Organization & Personnel Committee, which do the same for matters indicated by the Business Supervision Committee.
 The Company will strive to further reinforce the business execution structure.